nidhishri2392/nidhishri2392/README.md

 - 💞️ I’m looking to collaborate on various projects involving research and programming.
 - 📫 How to reach me E: nid0203@gmail.com
 - 😄 Pronouns: Miss
-- ⚡ Fun fact: I learn from my mistakes and experiences, as we are human beings, born ot make mistakes.
+- ⚡ Fun fact: I learn from my mistakes and experiences, as we are human beings, born to make mistakes and learn from them!! :) Hard work and sincerity always pays off and we should work hard until signature becomes an autograph!

 <!---
 nidhishri2392/nidhishri2392 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.